Ozone Garden

 The “How To”The “How To”

-This implementation guide explains a lot of scientific and technical knowledge behind ozone and ozone gardens.
+This implementation guide explains the science behind ozone and ozone gardens.
 The first section provides background information on the formation of ozone air pollution and its impact on vegetation.
 The second section provides a general introduction to the characteristics of ozone’s induced foliar injury to the leaves of various plants and describes the scientific processes used to identify symptoms of these injuries.
-Finally, the third section discusses the methods used to set up ozone gardens and for submitting data on the garden.
+Finally, the third section discusses the methods used to set up ozone gardens and and to submit data from the garden.

 Dollars & CentsDollars & Cents